#{ServerName}

 Best for: Old dogs and calm pups who don’t mind a busy boat.

-Cottage nearby: Crow's Nest Cabin, Beaulieu | sleeps 1 dog and 2 humans
+Stay nearby: Crow's Nest Cabin, Beaulieu | sleeps 1 dog and 2 humans

 New Forest Reptile Centre

-Why your dog will love this: Watching these creepy critters scuttering and slithering about will no doubt intrigue your pup as this place holds a large variety of native reptiles, including the only venomous snake in Britain: the adder.
+Why your dog will love this: Watching these creepy critters scuttering and slithering about at New Forest Reptile Centre will no doubt intrigue your pup as this place holds a large variety of native reptiles, including the only venomous snake in Britain: the adder.
 There’s also a walking trail, cycling trails and a picnic area so your doggo can expect the chance to stretch their legs before chowing down on a picnic alongside their humans.

 Best for: Any dog is welcome as there’s a great path to wear out excitable, energetic pups who’ll enjoy a woodland walk.

-Cottage nearby: Bench Cottage, Lyndhurst | sleeps 1 dog and 7 humans
+Stay nearby: Bench Cottage, Lyndhurst | sleeps 1 dog and 7 humans

 Best 3 dog-friendly parks and gardens